Igalia/phpreport/docs/admin/installation.rst

 directory of PhpReport to write the configuration file.
 Once that is done, open the url ``http://your-web-server/phpreport/install/index.php``, and follow the on-screen instructions.
-If you didn't change the names and passwords specified on step 1, defaults will just work fine.
+If you didn't change the names and passwords specified in step 1, you won't need to modify the default values.

 Manual setup of schema and initial data
 ---------------------------------------